 Tip 6: Getting Around

-For $1, the white truck taxi will take you around the center of town.
+For a few bucks, the white truck taxi will take you around the center of town.
 If your AirBnB is newer or the sign for it is not obvious, be sure to write down your address and carry that with you.
 The streets don’t have signs, but the drivers know where everything else is if you can describe it or give an address.
 Our AirBnB was “behind the basketball courts”, which I was able to tell our driver in Spanish.
 By the way, your Spanish will go a long way here.
 Although the tour guides and waitresses speak English, using your Spanish will be well-liked and warmly received.

 Tip 7: Finally, there’s a lot of graft in the Galapagos.

 Be sure to have $1 and $5 coins/bills on you to pay the ferry driver, the snorkel equipment owner, the dock master, etc.

 Have a Great Time